-- The High-Low method uses the two extreme points in the data which may lie outside normal activity ranges and therefore may distort the cost function causing the managers to over or underestimate the costs for July. - The estimate does not account for the expected increase in costs for July that typically result from the increased amount of outdoor activities in that month. - This method relies on past results and may not accurately predict or estimate the future costs. - F. There is no one answer to this part.
-Sample solutions and a discussion of typical student responses will be included in assessment guidance on the Instructor's web site for the textbook (available at www.wiley.com/canada/eldenburg).
+- The High-Low method uses the two extreme points in the data which may lie outside normal activity ranges and therefore may distort the cost function causing the managers to over or underestimate the costs for July. - The estimate does not account for the expected increase in costs for July that typically result from the increased amount of outdoor activities in that month. - This method relies on past results and may not accurately predict or estimate the future costs.

+F. Answers will vary.